Borough of Rugby: Elections

 Since the last full review of boundaries in 2012 the council has comprised 42 councillors representing sixteen wards, with each ward electing either one or three councillors.
 Elections are held three years out of every four, with a third of the council being elected each time for a four-year term of office.
 Warwickshire County Council elections are held in the fourth year of the cycle when there are no borough council elections.

 Premises

-The council is based at Rugby Town Hall on Evreux Way in the town centre, which was purpose-built for the old borough council and opened in 1961.
+The council is based at Rugby Town Hall on Évreux Way in the town centre, which was purpose-built for the old borough council and opened in 1961.

 Parishes

 The borough of Rugby has 41 civil parishes mainly covering the rural areas of the borough.
 Rugby town is an unparished area and so does not have a separate town council.

 Here is a list of parishes in the borough, some of which contain several settlements.
 Where a parish contains more than one settlement these are listed in brackets: